 HeinOnline databases provides access to United States government information and law such as the U.S. Serial Set, the Federal Register, U.S. Supreme Court library, and more.
 Use the links below to access these resources.

-The Federal Register is the official journal of the federal government of the United States.
+The official journal of the federal government of the United States.
 The database is updated daily and its coverage is comprehensive, beginning from inception in 1936.
-It also includes the CFR from inception (1938), Official US Bulletin (1917-1919), United States Government Manual from inception (1935), and Daily and Weekly Compilation of Presidential Documents from inception (1965).

 Created by experts in CRS, the reports present a legislative perspective on topics such as agriculture policy, counterterrorism operations, banking regulation, veteran’s issues and much more.
 Founded over a century ago, CRS provides authoritative and confidential research and analysis for Congress’ deliberative use.
 The Consolidated Appropriations Act of 2018 directs the Library to also make CRS reports publicly available online.
 We worked closely with Congress to make sure that we had a mutual understanding of the law’s requirements and Congress’ expectations in our approach to this project.
 The result is a new public website for CRS reports based on the same search functionality that Congress uses – designed to be as user friendly as possible – that allows reports to be found by common keywords.

-This searchable database of demographic and economic statistics replaces the American Factfinder and is a source for population, economic, housing, and geographic information and data about the United States, Puerto Rico, and the Island areas.
-Local, statewide, and nationwide data is available.
+A searchable database of population, economic, housing, and geographic information and data about the United States, Puerto Rico, and the Island areas.
 Quick Video on how to start your search

 Congressional Research Service reports are the best way for anyone to quickly get up to speed on major political issues without having to worry about spin — from the same source Congress uses.
 CRS is Congress’ think tank, and its reports are relied upon by academics, businesses, judges, policy advocates, students, librarians, journalists, and policymakers for accurate and timely analysis of important policy issues.
 EveryCRSReport.com includes 14,620 CRS reports.
 The number changes regularly.